 The two most important hormones in maintaining sexual drive and erection are dopamine and serotonin.
 According to a study conducted by the National Institutes of Health, people who took the drug experienced spikes in dopamine and serotonin levels

 Dopamine is a powerful neurotransmitter that interferes with emotions and motor control.
 On the other hand, serotonin has a direct effect on ejaculation.
 It sends persistent signals throughout the brain to help maintain an erection.
 Thus, the only role this herb has in causing erectile dysfunction is meddling with the roles of the nervous system.
 It is important to note that not all men using the herb experience changes in libido or hormone levels.

-Concerns of people regarding kratom leading to hair loss are increasing.
-There are so many speculations over the social media platforms, whether it is true or not or what in kratom causes hair loss.
-Though there is no substantial evidence that the herb is involved in causing hair loss, various consumers have reported it and say this with conviction since they found their hair growing back to normal on leaving the herb.
+People's concerns regarding kratom leading to hair loss are increasing.
+There are so many speculations over social media platforms, whether it is true or not or what in kratom causes hair loss.
+Though there is no substantial evidence that the herb causes hair loss, many consumers have reported it and say this with conviction since they found their hair growing back to normal after excluding the herb from their diet.

-Those who strongly believe in this connection suggest a number of reasons, such as the immunostimulant effects of the herb, the non-conventional ways (other than chewing leaves and brewing into tea), and the recently reported presence of heavy metals in kratom products.
+Those who strongly believe in this connection suggest a number of reasons, such as the immunostimulant effects of the herb, the non-conventional ways of administering it (other than chewing leaves and brewing into tea), and the recently reported presence of heavy metals in kratom products.